fitzgerald-lab/DELTA_NHSE/README.md

-This repository contains code used to perform the analysis for "Prospective Evaluation of Biomarker Risk Stratification using Capsule Sponge in the Surveillance of Barrett’s Oesophagus: Results from UK Real-world Implementation Studies".
+This repository contains code used to perform the analysis for "Biomarker risk stratification with capsule sponge in the surveillance of Barrett's oesophagus: Prospective evaluation of UK real-world implementation".
   1. **power_analysis.r** contains code for performing the power analysis.
   2. **DELTA_analysis.r** contains code for generating data for the tables and figures (Fig 3, 4, Supplementary fig 1, Supplementary fig 2)